-The Board is responsible for setting the Company's gearing strategy and approves the arrangement of any gearing facilities.
-The AIFM is responsible for determining the net gearing level within the parameters set by the Board.
-At 31 March 2024, gearing stood at 2.7%.
+The Board is responsible for setting the Company's gearing strategy and approves the arrangement of any borrowing facilities.
+The Manager is responsible for determining the gearing level within parameters set by the Board.
+On 31 March 2025, gearing stood at 5.2%.